 Some of the assets were renewed during 2006-13.
-Others are eligible for renewal over the 2013-17 regulatory period.
+Others are eligible for renewal during 2013-17.
 Depending on their asset life, some are renewed several times during the Authority's recommended 20-year planning period.

 It was therefore not practicable within the timeframe for the review, nor desirable given the potential costs, to assess the prudency and efficiency of every individual asset.